 English Grammar III is for intermediate level students pursuing the B.A. in English and B.A. in English Teaching.
 The main purpose of this course is to aid students in the construction of linguistic forms with greater syntactic variety using the indicative and the subjunctive moods, the passive voice, among other contents.
 To achieve this purpose, students will use as a foundation the contents studied in English Grammar I and English Grammar II regarding the verb system and sentence structure.
 Similarly, the learning achieved in this course will serve as the basis for acquiring knowledge of subsequent grammar courses.
 Since mastery of grammatical structures is essential for precise oral and written communication, this course addresses them specifically, giving students the opportunity to demonstrate their mastery.
 In this way, students can better understand the basic relationships between the various structures of English in order to produce speech with a higher level of complexity.
 The principles of focus on form are used to guide student attention to key grammatical aspects of discourse in context.
-This course will be taught 100% face to face on campus.
-The university platform "Mediación Virtual" will be used as a repository and to provide students additional material.
-Hence, the course has a low level of virtuality.
+This course will be high virtual.
+This implies, according to UCR resolution VD-12784-2023, that some lessons will be held on campus and the rest of the lessons will be virtual (synchronous or asynchronous).
+The details about lesson distribution are provided in the course timetable.
+The university platform "Mediación Virtual" will be used to run the course and the Zoom platform will be used to meet during synchronous lessons.